To provide guidance on the claiming and reimbursement of expenses incurred by employees for Seneca business.

 - Complete and submit expense claims for approval within 15 days of the completion of travel.

 - Attach scanned copies of all receipts and slips, including the travel authorization, to your supervisor.
+Note, airline/train ticket scanned receipt must be submitted with the travel expense claim.

 - Reconcile a cash advance on the expense report form.